ansible-collections/ibm_zos_core/docs/source/modules/zos_mvs_raw.rst

     path
       The path to an existing UNIX file.

-      Or provide the path to an new created UNIX file when *status_group=OCREAT*.
+      Or provide the path to an new created UNIX file when :emphasis:`status\_group=OCREAT`.

       The provided path must be absolute.